perfsonar/docs/release_candidates/4.1b1/_sources/psconfig_maddash_agent.txt

 Adjusting Thresholds and Other Parameters
 -------------------------------------------------
 For many cases the default settings will be fine, but it is likely that at some point you may want to make adjustments.
 One of the most common changes to make is adjusting the thresholds used to alarm on values.
-You can adjust these by using the ``--check-critical-threshold`` and ``--check-warning-threshold`` of ``psconfig maddash-grid add`` command respectively.
+You can adjust these by using the ``--check-critical-threshold`` and ``--check-warning-threshold`` of ``psconfig maddash-grid add`` or ``psconfig maddash-grid edit`` commands.
 The values accepted by these are check dependent.

 For example, the ``default_throughput`` grid defined in the file that ships with the agent defines a check of type ``ps-nagios-throughput``.
 This check type accepts thresholds in gigabits per second (Gbps).
 If we run the following we see defaults of ``.5`` (.5 Gbps = ~500 Mbps) for the critical threshold and 1 (i.e. 1Gbps) for the warning::